naominietov/embedded_linux/i2c_hw02/README.md

 ```

 <!-- USAGE EXAMPLES -->
-## Usage
+## 💻 Usage example

 1. Make the physical connections.
+2. Download main.py file
-2. To run the project, run the following command to connect to the server
+3. To run the project, open a new bash and run the following command to connect to the server
 ```sh
 python -m uvicorn main:app --reload
 ```